harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 You'll learn how to:

-1. Enable Git Experience for a Pipeline.
+1. Enable Git Experience for a pipeline.
-2. Create and sync a Pipeline with your Git repo.
+2. Create and sync a pipeline with your Git repo.
-3. Execute a Pipeline
+3. Execute a pipeline

 ### Before you begin